 Accreditation

-The Bachelor of Science in Computer Science (BSCS) is accredited by the Computing Accreditation Commission of ABET.
+The Bachelor of Science in Computer Science (BS CS) is accredited by the Computing Accreditation Commission of ABET.

 ABET, Inc. is the governing agency responsible for monitoring, evaluating, and certifying the quality of applied science, computing, engineering, and technology education.

-Undergraduate Fall Enrollment 309 310
+Fall Enrollment

 B.S.
-Degrees Awarded 56
+Degrees

 Student Outcomes